-Unique to the Army War College student experience -- being piloted now by the Class of 2017 -- the Senior Leader Sustainment Program integrates medical readiness, personal fitness, and several human dimension insights to optimize senior leaders' health, readiness, resilience and peak fitness performance.
+Unique to the Army War College student experience, the Senior Leader Sustainment Program integrates medical readiness, personal fitness, and several human dimension insights to optimize senior leaders' health, readiness, resilience and peak fitness performance.

 An SLS assessment will be scheduled for each student during the first academic months.
 Using fitness and medical measures, the SLS team will offer a personalized, thorough, and holistic assessment to each student.
 The SLS staff will provide customized intervention recommendations to students' that will focus on the areas identified as needing improvement or any specific goals the student would like to achieve.

 The family section of this welcome site lays out the rich layers of recreational activities and professional development opportunities for spouses, teens, and families.

 And... a host of student activities complement the academic experience.